xebia/ai-toolbox/src/content/en/docs/Workflows/Creating Photorealistic Images/_index.md

 ### Step 2: Tell the assistant about your subject

 What kind of picture do you need?
-I wanted to generate a 'duck with rainbow wings'.
+I wanted to generate a 'A photo of a rubber duck sitting on a monitor'.
 SlackGPT responded with:
 > Realistic photograph of a cheerful yellow rubber duck, playfully perched on top of a computer monitor in a cozy office setting, soft ambient lighting, blurred background showcasing office desk and accessories, Nikon D850, 50mm lens, f/1.8, natural light --ar 3:2 --v 5 --q 1

 ### Step 3: Give the prompt to Midjourney